 There are many benefits to receiving treatment with Neurofeedback.
-The biggest benefit is that it is long lasting.
-Neurofeedback is focused on teaching the brain how to self regulate, even when experiencing triggering events or environments.
-When the brain successfully learns how to do so from multiple feedback sessions, that new neural pathway will remain connected as it is practiced.
+The most significant advantage is that it is long-lasting.
+Neurofeedback is focused on teaching the brain how to self-regulate, even when experiencing triggering events or triggering environments.
+When the brain successfully learns how to do this during multiple feedback sessions, it creates a new neural pathway.
+That new neural pathway will remain connected as it is practiced.
 Other benefits include:

-- Shown to be just as effective as medications in treatment of ADHD
+- Shown to be just as effective as medications in the treatment of ADHD

 - Can be used to treat ADHD, Anxiety, Depression, Insomnia, and more;

 Though there are valuable benefits from Neurofeedback, the process can take a few weeks or longer to start seeing results.
 Given the individualistic element of Neurofeedback, progress varies between individuals receiving treatment.